neubau-kompass-AG/doctrine-log-bundle/README.md

 Strategies are used only for update.
 Create and Delete actions always logged.

-If you want to exclude all properties and only log one property then use strategy `exclude_all` and use `@Log` annotation only in the property you want to log.
+If you want to exclude all properties and only log one property then use strategy `exclude_all` and use `#[Log]` attribute only in the property you want to log.

 ```php
 // src/Entity/User.php